 Meaning

-In the quote “In the tumult of men and events, solitude was my temptation now it is my friend.
-What other satisfaction can be sought once you have confronted History?,” the emphasis is on friendship.
-It highlights the thought that friendships grow through trust and support while implying that small gestures strengthen friendships.
+“In the tumult of men and events, solitude was my temptation now it is my friend.
+What other satisfaction can be sought once you have confronted History?” presents a viewpoint centered on friendship.
+It implies that friendships grow through trust and support and encourages us to remember that small gestures strengthen friendships.

 Theme